How to Use the Eisenhower Matrix to Make Better Decisions

 "I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent."

-That's what the 34th U.S. President Dwight Eisenhower said.
-The guy certainly faced his share of problems, both as president and in his prior jobs as Allied Forces Supreme Commander in World War II, and the first Supreme Commander of NATO.
+That's what the 34th U.S. President, Dwight Eisenhower, said.
+The man certainly faced his share of problems, both as president and in his previous roles as Supreme Commander of the Allied Forces in World War II and the first Supreme Commander of NATO.

-The Eisenhower Decision Matrix, or Eisenhower Matrix, was popularized by Stephen Covey's best-selling book, "The 7 Habits of Highly Effective People," and has become a widely used framework.
+The Eisenhower Decision Matrix, also known as the Eisenhower Matrix, was popularized by Stephen Covey's best-selling book, "The 7 Habits of Highly Effective People," and has become a widely used framework.

 Here's how it works.
-You use a four-quadrant grid to rank tasks/decisions on two key characteristics:
+You use a four-quadrant grid to rank tasks and decisions based on two key characteristics:

 1. The importance of the task to the overall success of the mission